desmondlzy/desmondlzy.github.io/index.md

 excerpt: "About Me..."
 ---

-I am an undergraduate student in [Department of Computer Science and Engineering][cse-web] at [the Chinese University of Hong Kong][cuhk-web].
+I am an undergrad in [Department of Computer Science and Engineering][cse-web] at [the Chinese University of Hong Kong][cuhk-web].
 I am expected to finish my BSc. in Computer Science in June 2021.
 Check my [resume][my-resume] for more information.
 I am also with Tencent as a backend engineer intern, starting January 2021.

 ### Research Projects

 My research interest lies in the intersection of computer graphics and machine learning.